tradalize/core/README.md

 ## Afterwords

 This is only essential functionality.
 This guide does not cover how to work with analysis, analyze your trades, and strategy performance.
-It will be added soon.
+It will be added later on.

 As I said before - this is only a library.
-But I will add a starter app template soon to provide more "framework-ish" developer experience for the backtesting
+But I will add a starter app template to provide more "framework-ish" developer experience for the backtesting